magnusdv/pedbuildr/README.md

 # pedbuildr

-The goal of pedbuildr is to reconstruct small/medium-sized pedigrees from genotype data.
-The most important functions of the package are
+The goal of **pedbuildr** is to reconstruct small/medium-sized pedigrees from genotype data.

-  - `buildPeds()` : generates all pedigrees containing a given set of members
-  - `reconstruct()`: finds the most likely pedigree given the available genotype data

 ## Installation

-The development version of pedbuildr is available from GitHub:
+The development version of **pedbuildr** is available from GitHub:

 ``` r
 remotes::install_github("magnusdv/pedbuildr")